 Nine Entertainment Company’s Chief Operating Officer and Chief Financial Officer Simon Kelly said, “The move from the birthplace of Australian free-to-air television is a significant milestone for Nine.
 Our relocation to state of the art facilities will enable us to further optimise our operations as we evolve our business model in a digital world.”

 The Willoughby studios date back to the earliest days of Australian television — as TCN9 was the first station launched in Australia in September 1956.
-Some of the shows to have come from the studios have included Bandstand, Say It With Music, Sound Of Music, Tonight With Dave Allen, The Super Flying Fun Show, The Young Doctors, Wide World Of Sports, The Mike Walsh Show, Midday, Sunday, 60 Minutes, Graham Kennedy’s News Show, Robbo’s World Tonight, Today, A Current Affair, The Footy Show, Mornings, Australia’s Funniest Home Video Show, its infamous spin-off, Australia’s Naughtiest Home Video Show, and thousands upon thousands of news bulletins.
+Some of the shows to have come from the studios have included Bandstand, Sound Of Music, Tonight With Dave Allen, The Super Flying Fun Show, Wide World Of Sports, The Mike Walsh Show, Midday, Sunday, 60 Minutes, Graham Kennedy’s News Show, Robbo’s World Tonight, Today, A Current Affair, The Footy Show, Mornings, Australia’s Funniest Home Video Show, its infamous spin-off, Australia’s Naughtiest Home Video Show, and thousands upon thousands of news bulletins.

 Source: Nine News